DanB91/dcpu/README.md

     $ cd dcpu
     $ go install -a -ldflags="-s" ./...

-The `dcpu-pp` and `dcpu-unit` programs will not be installed whereever your $GOBIN is set to and they are ready for use.
+The `dcpu-pp` and `dcpu-unit` programs will now be installed where ever your `$GOBIN` is set to.
+They are now ready for use.

 The `-a` switch ensures everything is freshly built (including the linked Go core packages).
 The `-ldflags="-s"` switch causes binaries to be built